Rothenburg ob der Tauber: Jewish history since 1180 AD/CE

 At the west end of Judengasse (at Klingengasse), a memorial plaque commemorates the presence of the Jewish quarter (Jüdisches Viertel), from about 1371 to 1520.

-The Judaica collection in the Imperial City Museum contains items related to Rabbi Meir and Jewish gravestones uncovered during construction at Schrannenplatz in 1914 and saved from destruction.
+The Judaica collection in the Rothenburg Museum (formerly Imperial City Museum) contains items related to Rabbi Meir and Jewish gravestones uncovered during construction at Schrannenplatz in 1914 and saved from destruction.
 Very few items representing daily life in the medieval Jewish community survived to the present-day.

 To mark the 700th anniversary of the 1298 Pogrom, a memorial stone was established in 1998 on the north side of the Chapel of St. Blaise in the Castle Gardens.
 The original memorial stone in Hebrew is now located in the city’s Judaica collection of the Imperial City Museum; see 10. above.
-The German translation of the Hebrew inscription goes:
+My English translation of the German translation for the Hebrew inscription goes something like this:

 With a bitter soul an equally bitter cry, because we have forgotten about the first persecutions.
 In their memory I have chiselled onto a stone tablet Rothenburg’s martyrs who were killed and burned because of the uniqueness of God, in the year 58 according to the small counting of the 19th Tamus.
 And in the castle outside of town, residents forced a conclusion by lighting a fire and killing young and old alike.
 On the 12th day of the fifth month of the sixth thousand year my job came to an end and on the third day He will come and set us free, my Saint and my Savior.
 Amen.
 Amen.
 Amen.